 In terms of firmness, we put the GhostBed at a medium on our scale.
 Even though this isn’t an especially firm mattress, we still think it has pretty good support thanks to that latex foam layer.

-Surprisingly, it’s somewhat slow to bounce back after being depressed.
+Surprisingly, it’s somewhat slow to bounce back after being depressed (if you press down firmly).
 Usually, latex beds have a sponginess to them that gives them great responsiveness, but it seems that the center layer of memory foam is overruling that characteristic in the GhostBed.
 This means that lighter/petite individuals will experience a much firmer mattress than will heavier folks.
 Anyone above 160 lb will experience more pressure relief than extra petite folks.

 GhostBed is a good pick for back and stomach sleepers.
 We touched on this in the above section, but despite this bed lacking an overt firmness, it’s still quite supportive.